 The purposes of an official translation are to certify facts in a legal or administrative process/court case; to have legal facts originating in a foreign country recognised and to apply the source law to foreign citizens (Private International Law).

 Official translation services are organised differently in the Member States of the European Union with very different professional frameworks (heterogeneous systems and practices).
-For instance, in the United Kingdom and Ireland the profession is not regulated, whereas in civil law countries such as Spain or Greece the profession of sworn translator is subject to different access rules and performed under different working conditions regarding statutes, fee payment or certification).
+For instance, in civil law countries such as Spain or Greece the profession of sworn translator is subject to different access rules and performed under different working conditions regarding statutes, fee payment or certification.

 What is a legal translator?